Japh/editor-custom/README.md

 Editor-Custom
 =============

-A customisation of the Editor theme for WordPress
+A child theme for the Editor WordPress theme